Dinesh-Patil01/Zappos-clone/README.md

 ## Functionalities

-- Website is fully responsive for small, medium and large screen.
+- website is fully responsive for small, medium and large screen.

 - Register and login functionality working, and all the logic written in redux to handle authentication status across website.
 Each and every error message like user exists already or not, password mismatch, etc. are working properly.